kBeezee/pyPython/README.md

 pyPython
 ========

-Old School Snake using libtcod
+Learning Python (and GitHub) by making a Snake game using 'libtcod'.